-0.3 C

 Kungsträdgården, or “The King’s Garden,” has been a central gathering place in Stockholm for centuries.
 Its lush greenery and scenic walkways offer a serene escape from city life.
 The park’s elm trees, in particular, held both aesthetic and historical value, contributing to the garden’s iconic landscape.

-In the late 1960s, plans emerged to construct a subway entrance in Kungsträdgården.
-This development threatened to destroy several of the park’s aging elm trees, considered vital to the park’s charm.
-The proposed felling of these trees sparked public outrage, mobilizing citizens who viewed the plan as an assault on their cultural and natural heritage.
+Plans to build a subway entrance in Kungsträdgården surfaced in the late 1960s.
+This development threatened to destroy many of the park’s old elm trees, considered essential to its allure.
+Public indignation over the planned removal of these trees led to a mobilization of citizens who saw the plan as an attack on their natural and cultural heritage.

 Almstriden, literally “The Elm Conflict,” became a symbol of grassroots activism.
 In May 1971, large crowds gathered in protest, ranging from young students to elderly citizens, all united in their desire to preserve the park’s integrity.
 The protests featured a mix of peaceful demonstrations and more direct forms of resistance, including activists physically chaining themselves to the trees.